AndyBlightLeeds/car-lights-simulator/design.md

 Where: B = Brake, S = Side, I = Indicator, R = Reversing, D = Diagnostic.

+From the above, it makes sense for the `LEDs` class to provide methods to set the colours of clusters of lights, not turn on or off lights.
+A cluster is a group of LEDs, e.g. 0 and 15 for the left indicator cluster.

 ### How to implement the logic for the 3 function LEDs

 The state of all three switches: brake light, side light and reversing lights are held in the `LightSwitches` class.
-When any switch changes state, the electronics layer is told about it, so when this happens, a function can be called to re-evaluate the output from the current input states.
-For example, when the brake light is turned on, the electronics layer records the new state and then calls the evaluate function to update the multi-function LEDs as required.
+When any switch changes state, the `Electronics` class is told about it.
+When a change occurs, a function can be called to re-evaluate the output from the current input states.
+For example, when the brake light is turned on, the electronics layer records the new state and then calls the evaluate function to update the cluster of multi-function LEDs as required.
+This was implemented and tested.